All posts

 US Banking for Turkish Nationals

-Turkey is not a restricted jurisdiction for US banking purposes.
-Turkish passport holders can open US business bank accounts without a US visa, without a US Social Security Number, and without a US visit — depending on the banking provider.
+Turkey is not a restricted jurisdiction for US banking.
+Turkish passport holders can open US business bank accounts without a US visa, without an SSN, and without setting foot in the country.

 Mercury

-Mercury is the most commonly used banking option among non-resident LLC owners, including Turkish founders.
-The onboarding process is entirely remote.
+Mercury is the most popular banking option among non-resident LLC owners, and onboarding is entirely remote.

-• No SSN required — an ITIN or EIN is sufficient for account opening
+• No SSN required — ITIN or EIN is sufficient

-• Funds are FDIC insured up to $5M through partner banks (Evolve Bank & Trust, Choice Financial Group)
+• FDIC insured up to $5M through partner banks (Evolve Bank & Trust, Choice Financial Group)

-• ACH, domestic wires, and international wires all available
+• ACH, domestic wires, and international wires available

-Mercury is not a bank.
-It is a fintech company that provides banking services through partner banks.
-Mercury Banking LLC is a financial technology company, not a bank.
+Mercury is a fintech company, not a bank.
 Banking services are provided by Choice Financial Group and Evolve Bank & Trust, Members FDIC.

-Documentation typically required: LLC formation documents (Articles of Organization), EIN confirmation letter, operating agreement, Turkish passport, proof of address (utility bill or bank statement, Turkish address accepted).
+Docs you will need: Articles of Organization, EIN confirmation letter, operating agreement, Turkish passport, proof of address (Turkish address accepted).

 Wise Business